-- initiate all possible measures as to the effective management of conflict of interest types, which originate as a result of the provision of investment and/or auxiliary services.
+- Initiation of all possible measures for the effective management of the types of conflicts of interest, which may originate as a result of rendering investment and/or auxiliary services.

 One of the regulatory requirements of MFIA and the measures on its implementation is, for investment intermediaries, such as UBB, effective since 1 November 2007, to categorize their clients into one of the following categories:

 - eligible counterparty – a subgroup of professional clients